-Dr. Morris explained later there was scientific reason as to why these four toxic heavy metals could be tested together: they had radioactive half-lives in the same range and had nuclear particular properties common.
+Dr. Morris explained later there was scientific reason as to why these four toxic heavy metals could be tested together: they had radioactive half-lives in the same range and had particular nuclear properties in common.
 They could thus be measured "in coincidence," along with a number of other non-toxic elements which would serve as a benchmark for verification of any disproportionately high values of heavy metals.
-The nonmarkers to be measured simultaneously would be bromine, sodium, zinc, gold, silver, europium, and uranium.
+The non-toxic markers to be measured simultaneously would be bromine, sodium, zinc, gold, silver, europium, and uranium.